 TOP 10 BIRD-WATCHING DESTINATIONS IN THE GREATER PLETTENBERG BAY REGION

-Where does one go birding around Plettenberg Bay during the Easter holiday period?
+Where does one go birding around Plettenberg Bay during the winter holiday period?
 Find detailed descriptions of all the top bird-watching destinations in the greater Plettenberg Bay region at this link:

 Top 10 bird-watching hot spots in the Plett region:

 4. Goose Marsh.

 5. Bitou River floodplain.